Get a quote

 • Taxes.
 You’ll pay property taxes every year, though often on a monthly basis, rolled in with your mortgage payment.
 They cover things like local schools, road maintenance, and other essential services in your area.
 Make sure they’re in line with the taxes on other properties in the neighborhood.
 The current homeowner is probably your best source of tax information.

 • HOA fees.
-Not every house has a homeowners association (HOA), but they’re gaining popularity, and HOA fees can pay for anything from maintaining a communal swimming pool to trash removal for the community.
+Not every house has a homeowners association (HOA), but they’re gaining popularity.
+HOA fees can be paid for anything from maintaining a communal swimming pool to trash removal for the community.
 According to Terri Williams and Realtor.com, a typical HOA fee comes in at around $200 to $300 per month – but they can also be much higher for extreme luxury properties.

-You should also note that many of these costs can be rolled into your closing costs.
+Many of these expenses can be rolled into your closing costs.
 This handy closing costs calculator by SmartAsset can give you an idea of what your closing costs might be.

 Finally, ask yourself what your long-term plans are for the house.
 Is this your forever home or a starter home?
 The answer may dictate what type of mortgage you get, which can save or cost a lot of money in the long run.